GLOSSARY

 JANGAJJI

 A pickle served as a condiment or side dish.
-Jangajji is not preserved through fermentation but by storing in some kind of jang — soy sauce, soybean paste, or fermented chili paste.
+Jangajji is preserved not through fermentation but by storing in some kind of jang, whether soy sauce, soybean paste, or fermented chili paste.

 JEBI CHURI